 7) CON ED EXCUSE: The current “Preferred Plan” will have a path next to the FDR with a steep hill rising to the elevated park.
 The DDC says this is to keep a “sensitive” Con Ed line from being weighted down and to have access to it.
 That is why the bike path will be essentially in a ditch next to the FDR where bikers can inhale fumes from vehicles instead of fresh air from the river.
 The previous plan allowed for a tunnel under the berms, but that better idea was abandoned with no explanation as to why it’s not acceptable.
 We have never heard from Con Ed about this.
 The MTA studied the L Train for three years and said they had an insurmountable problem that would require the full shutdown of the entire line.
 The Governor brought in a team of experts that reversed that decision in a week.
 We also need a panel of experts to reevaluate the reality of Con Ed’s needs–and the entire project.

 8) INADEQUATE INTERIM FLOOD PROTECTION: Much of the public housing in the neighborhood is already receiving flood protection via a FEMA program.
+It will protect the buildings–people will still have to be evacuated in a big hurricane, so more robust flood protection is still needed for NYCHA, even as its infrastructure is protected already.
 However, parts of the neighborhood will have no defense against storm surges during the years of construction, not even the modicum of protection afforded by the park during Hurricane Sandy in 2012.
 We must have interim flood protection where needed.

 See also the our report on the city’s Interim Floor Protection feasibility study.